The Group; can't remember where!

 Alan and Richard, Landes de Gascony Regional Park

-Much of the second next day was again flat, the whole day all along deserted lanes of the Landes de Gascony Regional Park, in effect one huge pine forest, we could ride for miles without seeing a car, obsolete bliss compared to the after the London suburban roads I am used to that’s for sure!
+Much of the second next day was again flat, the whole day all along deserted lanes of the Landes de Gascony Regional Park, in effect one huge pine forest, we could ride for miles without seeing a car, obsolete bliss compared to the busy London suburban roads I am used to that’s for sure!
 The next day after leaving the forest we visited a small 12th century church filled with cycling memorabilia called the ‘Notre Dame des Cyclistes‘, literally packed with Jerseys and old bikes; well worth a visit.
 This was to be our last easy day as we headed towards the Pyrenees.

 ‘Notre Dame des Cyclistes'